devshop/typescript-interface-to-builder-class/README.md

 - You must have a folder open in Visual Studio Code
 - You must have an interface file open
 - Your interface must include the text `export interface`
-- You need to have at least one property defined with a datatype e.g. `firstName: string`
+- You need to have at least one property defined with a data type e.g. `firstName: string`

 ## Known Issues